Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 This process will require collaboration between the Service Provider/Reseller and the Microsoft Global Administrator for the Enterprise.
 Some tasks can be delegated from the global admin to the "Microsoft Teams Service Admin" and "Skype Admin,” but due to Microsoft's security policies, the setup cannot be completed without the Global Administrator's initial involvement.

-Step 1 - Assign Microsoft licences
+Step 1: Assign Microsoft Licenses

-Step 2 - Add the Enterprise
+Step 2: Add the Enterprise

 Add a New Enterprise